bedops/bedops/docs/content/revision-history.rst

   * The output from the :code:`--list-json` option includes a :code:`signature` key in each chromosome record in the archive metadata, reporting the same information.

-  * The :code:`--is-starch` option now quits with a non-zero exit code, if the specified input file is not a Starch archive.|br|
+  * The :code:`--is-starch` option now quits with a non-zero exit code, if the specified input file is not a Starch archive.

 * :ref:`starch <starch>`